-The Network Editor can be run independently of the Front End (console application), allowing the modular Hydra I/O boxes and audio network to be configured off-line.
-During this time, any operations which require a console are disabled.
+The Network Editor can be run independently of the console via the Offline Editor.
+This allows the modular Hydra I/O boxes and audio network to be configured off-line.
+Any operations which require a console however are disabled.

 Please Note